-The University therefore recommends that applicants use the information in the programme listings on its website as the source of the most up to date information on entry requirements.
+The University therefore recommends that applicants use the information in the programme listings on our website as the source of the most up to date information on entry requirements.

-Academic entry requirements will clearly state each programme's entry criteria, including academic qualifications, along with appropriate experience and skills required for entry.
+Academic entry requirements are also published on the UCAS website at www.ucas.com.
+All programmes will clearly state their entry criteria, including academic qualifications, along with appropriate experience and skills required for entry.